8-Week Complete Beginner’s Workout Plan

 Beginner Tip

-Take 2–3 seconds on the way down, the lowering phase builds muscle too.
+Three seconds on the way down.
+The controlled lowering phase builds just as much muscle as the curl.

 Dead Bug